Borknagar: History

 In April 2009, the band announced that their upcoming album is titled Universal.
 The album, scheduled for a September release was postponed to a February 2010 release.

 In early June 2010, Jan Erik Tiwaz left the bass guitarist position of Borknagar due to "general disagreements", and ICS Vortex replaced him and Vintersorg on the upcoming tour.

 Also in June 2010, the band announced their first tour of South America, with ICS Vortex on vocals.
 On 25 August 2010, the band announced that they were forced to cancel the South American tour due to reasons beyond their control.

 In January 2011, the deal with Indie Recordings were terminated and on 28 March 2011 Borknagar signed a new worldwide 3 album deal with Century Media Records.

 On 22 April 2011, the band officially announced the return of ICS Vortex on both bass and vocals.

 Drummer Dave Kinkade announced on his official Facebook page on 25 October 2011 that he had "mutually parted ways with Borknagar" and that he'll "be focusing 100% on Soulfly now".

 On 22 February 2012, it was announced on the Norwegian website Artisan that the new drummer for the band would be Baard Kolstad.

 Throughout 2014 and into 2015, the band had been hard at work writing and recording their next full-length album, Winter Thrice.
 Production had to be delayed due to injuries vocalist Vintersorg suffered in late 2014 but the recording was concluded in June.
 Original vocalist Kristoffer Rygg provided guest vocals on the aforementioned record.

 In early 2019, it was reported that long-time vocalist Vintersorg has parted ways with the band due to conflicting issues with his work and family, as well as the after effects of his 2014 injuries.
 The split was amicable and he has not ruled out being a guest on a future album.
 As well, drummer Baard Kolstad also parted ways due to lack of time due to his other in-demand projects.
 ICS Vortex has since reassumed the role of lead vocalist and Kolstad was replaced by Bjørn Dugstad Rønnow (at Kolstad's recommendation).
 Despite these setbacks, Borknagar released their eleventh album, True North, on 27 September 2019.

-Musical style

-Their musical style has been described as progressive metal, black metal, folk metal, Viking metal and avant-garde metal.
+On 15 December 2023, the band announced that their twelfth studio album Fall would be released on 23 February 2024.
+At the same time, they released the lead single "Summits" along with a visualizer video.